“Systems of power self protect”

 Excerpt from the deposition of detective Stephen Bohling

-Statement of Mark C. “Marty” Rathbun, former senior executive of the Church of Scientology.
+Statement of Mark C. “Marty” Rathbun, a former senior executive of the Church of Scientology.

 Nov 16, 2012 – In addition, Rathbun says the Church hired another attorney, former prosecutor Lee Fugate, to have illegal Ex parte meetings with judges …